SNTSVV/SMRL_EclipsePlugin/README.md

 You can test the framework by replication the demo we have shown at ICSE 2020.
 Please run the corresponding JUnit test case as in the following picture.
-Before executing the test, you have to download an run the virtal machine provided in our replicability package (see https://sntsvv.github.io/SMRL/ )
+Before executing the test, you have to download and run the virtal machine provided in our replicability package (see https://sntsvv.github.io/SMRL/ link to https://zenodo.org/record/4752931)

 ![SMRL Executing JUnit Test](/Documentation/images/SMRL_Test.png)